 The number of complaints continues to be very low compared to the millions of transactions the Authority has with its 202,200 residents and a substantial number of visitors every year.
-The overall number of formal complaints to the Authority increased by 23% from 602 in 2012-13 to 740 in 2013-14.
-This is a significant increase, however this was due to greater numbers of complaints in several service areas, such as Benefits and Council Tax 260% increase - from 20 to 52 complaints; Cultural and Customer Services 54% increase - largely due to increases in Indoor Sport and Customer Services, from 24 to 37 complaints; Housing 36% increase - from 112 to 152 complaints; Kier NT 17% increase - from 209 to 244 complaints.
+The overall number of formal complaints to the Authority increased by 23% from 602 in 2012-13 to 740 in 2013-14 and a further increase by 17% in 2014-15 with a total number of complaints of 864.
+This is a significant increase, however this was due to greater numbers of complaints in several service areas between 2012-13 and 2014-15, such as Benefits, Council Tax and Customer Services from 30 to 127 complaints; Housing increase from 112 to 173 complaints; Kier NT saw an increase from 209 to 244 in 2013-14, but complaints went down to 210 in 2014-15.

-Complaints leaflets tailored to Corporate, Social Care Services and young people are widely available in the Authority's buildings and to download from the Authority website.
+Complaint leaflets are widely available in the Authority's buildings and to download from the Authority's website.
 It is also now very easy for our customers to contact us online.
 Satisfaction surveys are now issued to all complainants following the closure of their complaint, regardless of the complaint outcome.
-During 2013-14 a survey of complainants showed 73% of complainants were overall happy with the complaints process.
-Appendix 3 shows a full breakdown of the survey results.
+During 2013-15 a survey of complainants showed 71% of complainants overall were happy with the complaints process.
+Appendix 3 provides a full breakdown of the survey results.